whanyu1212/polars-sharing-materials/slides.md

 - 📚 Handles datasets much larger than your available RAM
 - 📖 A consistent and predictable API
 - 🔒 Adheres to a strict schema (data-types should be known before running the query).
+- Uses method chaining by default (more elegant?)
+- Dropped the concept of indexing

 </div>
 <br>